kayceesrk/kayceesrk.github.io/_posts/2020-01-19-OCaml-Prolog-Jupyter.md

 of Programming](http://kcsrk.info/cs3100_f19/), which introduces 3rd-year
 students to functional and logic programming paradigms.
-While the course had been traditionally offered in Lisp and Prolog, I introduced OCaml instead of Prolog.
+While the course had been traditionally offered in Lisp and Prolog, I introduced OCaml instead of Lisp.
 All of the lectures were delivered through interactive Jupyter notebooks.
 The assignments were also distributed as Jupyter notebooks and evaluated through autograder facility in Jupyter.
 There has since been several requests to replicate this setup elsewhere.
 Hence, I thought I should write